By: Lijiang Institute of Health and Environment

 - Water resource forests provide clean and safe drinking water for villagers.

-- The conservation of endangered plants such as Taxus yunnanensiss in the forest area and endangered fish in the river, known as Gymnocyprispatanini firmspinatus
+- The conservation of endangered plants such as Taxus yunnanensis in the forest area and endangered fish in the river, known as Gymnocypris firmspinatus

 - Forest are source of fertilizer, accumulating enough organic matter for community villagers to improve and regulate agricultural soils.